Supported Data

 Re-encode your data

-If we detect that an uploaded video cannot be added to a dataset, the video must be re-encoded.
-This simply means bringing the video in line with Encord’s requirements to avoid frame synchronization issues and ensure accurate labels.
+Re-encoding your videos means bringing them in line with browser requirements to avoid frame synchronization issues and ensure accurate labels.

-Your video needs re-encoding if you see after successfully uploading your video.
+Your video needs re-encoding if you see a red warning icon after successfully uploading your video.
 Hover over the icon to read what issues we have found with the video.

-Auto re-encoding serves common frame synchronization issues and ensures there is no quality loss during re-encoding.
+Automatically fix detected issue re-encoding serves common frame synchronization issues and ensures there is no quality loss during re-encoding.
 If for example the only issue is that audio is present in the video, auto re-encoding only removes the audio while keeping the video as-is.
+A notification at the top of your screen appears when re-encoding is complete.

 Re-encode locally